Easy Cheese and Onion Quiche

 Cheese and Onion Quiche Recipe

 So until an epiphany here’s one of the recipes that I turn to in my hour of need, windy or not.
-This is my out of the ball park delicious Cheese and Onion Quiche.
+This is my out of the ball park delicious Cheese and Onion Quiche recipe.
 It is my comfort and solace when I am feeling melancholy or in need of an embrace.
 Importantly it is also perfect for Summer eating.
 Served warm or cold it always delivers a fabulous flavour combo.
 Cheesy and mellow with some buttery onion tones in the background it blows me away every time.
 I cannot tell you enough how good this is.
 Cheese and Onion comfort lovin that is as good as a bear hug from Father Christmas.

 I make the pastry as always in my food processor and this is always the recipe I use for shortcrust pastry for quiches.
 My favourite pie crust.
 It is just perfect.
 If I want to make a sweet version I just add in some caster sugar.
 The knack to it is to whizz as little as possible but enough for it to come together without adding too much water.
 So keep going until you are sure the water has mixed through before adding anymore.
 It is easy to add too much if not careful.
 You can of course use your hands to make the pastry with the rubbing in method to make to the breadcrumbs stage before stirring in the water with a knife.
 The less it is pummelled or whizzed the better.
 Shortcrust pastry is a sensitive soul.